The 20 Best Melanoma Doctors in Canada

 Toronto, ON, CA

-Anna Spreafico practices in Toronto, Canada.
+Anna Spreafico practices practicing medicine in Toronto, Canada.
 Ms. Spreafico is rated as a Distinguished expert by MediFind in the treatment of Melanoma.
-Her top areas of expertise are Head and Neck Squamous Cell Carcinoma (HNSCC), Salivary Gland Tumors, Melanoma, and Human Papillomavirus Infection.
+She is also highly rated in 9 other conditions, according to our data.
+Her clinical expertise encompasses Head and Neck Squamous Cell Carcinoma (HNSCC), Salivary Gland Tumors, Melanoma, and Human Papillomavirus Infection.

 Distinguished in Melanoma